 At Americas Market Intelligence (AMI), we calculate e-commerce market size year over year.
 We work in all merchant verticals, PC, mobile and in-app purchases, cross border e-commerce transactions using a locally issued card and all card-not-present transactions, such as recurring payments.

-As such, AMI analysis indicates that in 2021, the e-commerce market in Colombia produced more than US$19 trillions in sales.
+As such, AMI analysis indicates that in 2021, the e-commerce market in Colombia produced more than US$22,4 billion in sales, 26% growth over 2020.

 By the end of 2022, the CCCE expects that e-commerce volume in Colombia will grow by 15% over 2021.
 There are already some data for Q1 2022 in Colombia in which the CCE reported 12.2 trillion Colombian pesos in e-commerce sales (US$ 3.12 billion), 47.6% more than the same period of 2021, and 109.5% more than 2020.